Skip to content

 148. Commitment to Fundamental ILO Conventions or Free and Fair Labour Principles applies to all suppliers?

-The company only commits suppliers to eight ILOs.
-A commitment to Occupational Safety and Health (No. 155) and Promotional Framework for Occupational Safety and Health (No. 187) is not reported.
+The company only commits suppliers to the eight ILOs.
+The commitment to Occupational Safety and Health (No. 155) and Promotional Framework for Occupational Safety and Health (No. 187) is not reported.

 • Y